 Employment Outlook and Salary Information

-According to BLS predictions, employment of film and video editors is projected to experience an 18% increase from 2014 to 2024, which is much faster than average.
-Film and video editors earned $61,750 as a median yearly wage in May 2015.
+According to BLS predictions, employment of film and video editors is projected to experience a 14% increase from 2018 to 2028, which is much faster than average.
+Film and video editors earned $62,650 as a median yearly wage in May 2018.

 Students who want to work in the film industry can earn an associate's degree in digital video production, a bachelor's degree in digital video, or a master's degree in digital media studies.
 The undergraduate programs are mostly introductory, while master's degree programs are more in-depth, offering advanced multimedia and business classes, as well as research opportunities in the field.